google-site-verification=ow_szoDTjYAp7r_mbdCXItsjaQc898O-nLztk2G_OU0

 To purchase the video contact: impactpsych.assist@gmail.com

-Fee: $700 including 6 CE (CEs available for live workshop only.)
+CE: 6 (CEs available for live webinar only)

 Workshop Description: